NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-OpenSUSE-on-AMD-Ryzen.md

 My motherboard was shipped with outdated BIOS.
 I had to install the latest one from official site of the motherboard vendor.
 It is preferred to install a version with AGESA 1.0.0.6b as it can [resolve][agesa] some Ryzen issues.

 The motherboard was unable to correctly set default CPU and RAM voltage (it was to high for processor and too low for memory in my case which cause some issues with the system boot).
-So, I had to check and set them manually to values recommended by the parts manufacturer.
+So, I had to check and set them manually to the values recommended by the parts manufacturer.

-## Install OpenSUSE
+## Install openSUSE

 It is possible to simply install the OS with an .iso image from [openSUSE][opensuse] official site.
 We have to use Leap 42.2 version as it the only version supported by proprietary precompiled CUDA 9.
 One can follow GUI instructions during the installation process.
 In partitioner I prefer to use LVM for future flexibility.